Frequently Asked Questions

 Documents that can be used at a student's hearing (Panel or Administrative) would detail the alleged incident.
 These documents include, but are not limited to the following: Police Reports; Incident Reports; Title IX reports; Witness Statements; reports on building entry/meal plan use/etc...; and Academic Dishonesty reports.
 Only documents for the student's official conduct file are kept after the process.
 All other documents or copies of documents already in the student's file will be destroyed.
 During Panel Hearings, all notes taken by participants will be destroyed at the conclusion of the hearing.

 How does my discipline history influence my status as a student, or future cases in which I might be involved?

 Your discipline history will not influence a Conduct Officer or Hearing Panel's decision regarding your responsibility.
 That decision is made on a preponderance of the evidence related to the case at hand.
 Your history of prior violations, however, does affect your sanctions.
 Sanctions are cumulative, so if you have a disciplinary history at the time of the incident, you can expect more severe sanctions.

 If I receive a notice and decide not to attend the meeting, can a decision still be made against me?

 Yes.
-The University’s procedures allows for notices to be sent to your University Email account and the notice provides the alleged violations and gives the student the opportunity to discuss the incident with a Conduct Officer at a Conduct Conference Meeting.
-If a student chooses not to schedule a meeting then the Conduct Officer will make a decision based solely on the information that they have in the given reports.
+The University’s procedures states that notices will be sent to your University Email account and the notice provides the alleged violations and gives the student the opportunity to attend a Conduct Conference Meeting.
+If a student chooses not to attend the Conduct Conference Meeting or any type of hearing, then the Conduct Officer will make a decision based solely on the information that they have in the given reports.

 Can I ask for a delay in the process so I can have my legal action taken care of first?
 If my first request does not get approved, can I ask for another?